Sunday 1 July 2007

 The first taxis have left with the Rosbifs on their way to Nice airport.

 The remaining 9 Rosbifs are just finishing breakfast waiting to be collected by a shuttle bus to take us to the Monaco Heliport.
-We have negotiated a special deal with the Monaco helicopter shuttle (for those of us that are not afraid to fly) to take us to Nice in recognition of our support for the UK Air Ambulance.
+We have negotiated a special deal with the Monaco helicopter shuttle to take us to Nice - they loved our support for the UK Air Ambulance.

 Rosbifs signing off....